frameworklori/Metabolic-Outcome-Estimator-public-/README.md

+This repository serves as the original public declaration of this concept.
 # Metabolic-Outcome-Estimator (Public)
 A transparent, goal-driven metabolic modeling framework that evaluates the consequences of food intake beyond calories.
 Original concept by the founder of the LORI Framework.